mjcarley/nbi/JOSS/paper.md

 Problems in NBI are solved using iterative solvers with matrix-free evaluation of integrals.
 The evaluation uses a Fast Multipole Method [@gumerov-duraiswami03; @gumerov-duraiswami04; @gumerov-duraiswami05;
 @gumerov-duraiswami09].
-There is a built-in GMRES solver and NBI also has an optional interface to the PETSc library and its solvers [@petsc-web-page].
+A GMRES solver is built in and there is an optional interface to the PETSc library and its solvers [@petsc-web-page].
 Boundary conditions in NBI are specified using analytical formulae which are parsed and evaluated at each surface node.
 This allows an intuitive definition of boundary conditions,